 Early newspapers for the Rochester area are available on microfilm starting in 1818.
 There is an index that covers the years 1818 – 1903.
 Many death and marriage notices are included.
 However, quite often the notices are just that — a one-line article giving just the name(s) of the party/parties involved and no other information.
 Births were not recorded in the early newspapers.
 Staff in the Local History Division can check the early newspaper index for you if you live outside the Rochester area.
-There is a charge for copying articles from microfilm.
 The Local History Division can be contacted at (585) 428-8370.

 Yes, microfilm is available for viewing during the times that the library is open.
 Click here for Library Hours.
 Copies from the microfilm cost .15 per copy with a LibraSense card (available at the library checkout desk) or .20 per copy for cash (microfilm can be viewed only at the Central Library).